tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/开发者指南/数据管理/清单功能概述_intl_en.md

 All of your objects might not appear in each inventory list.
 The inventory list provides eventual consistency for PUTs of both new objects and overwrites, and DELETEs.
 Therefore, the inventory report possibly does not include the latest added or deleted object.
 For example, if the user uploads or deletes an object when COS is executing an inventory job configured by the user, the results of the upload or deletion operations may not be reflected in the inventory report.

-If you want to verify the object status before the execution, you are advised to call the [HEAD Object](https://intl.cloud.tencent.com/document/product/436/7745) API to extract the object metadata, or check the object attributes in the COS console.
+If you want to verify the object status before the execution, we recommend you call the [HEAD Object](https://intl.cloud.tencent.com/document/product/436/7745) API to extract the object metadata, or check the object attributes in the COS console.